tbaschak/blog-sources/_posts/2014-08-31-wpglg-a-winnipeg-bgp-looking-glass.markdown

 *	improve installation documentation
 *	hack on collector.py to log updates to a separate updates table for archiving
-	*	I am not 100% if mysql is the proper DB to have a running log of updates in, I am tempted by CouchDB
+	*	I am not 100% sure if mysql is the proper DB to have a running log of updates in, I am tempted by CouchDB

 Eventually I plan on running this as WpgLG, which will be a Winnipeg BGP Looking Glass.